daos-stack/daos/docs/user/pytorch.md

 from torch.utils.data import DataLoader from pydaos.torch import Dataset

-dataset = Dataset(pool='pool', container='container', path='/training/samples')
+with Dataset(pool='pool', container='container', path='/training/samples') as dataset
     # That's it, when the Dataset is created, it will connect to DAOS, scan the namaspace of the container
     # and will be ready to load data from it.
+    # With statement is used to release connection and used resources once Dataset is no longer needed.

     for i, sample in enumerate(dataset):
         print(f"Sample {i} size: {len(sample)}")
+...
 ```

 To use Dataset with DataLoader, you can pass it directly to DataLoader constructor: